elldeeone/rusty-kaspa/tcp-hole-punch/LIBP2P-OPERATOR.md

 - For libp2p/DCUtR manual checks, build with `--features libp2p` and run the example harness:
   - `cargo run -p kaspa-p2p-libp2p --example dcutr_harness --features libp2p -- <ip:port>`
   - Or set `LIBP2P_TARGET_ADDR=<ip:port>` to attempt an outbound dial; otherwise it prints the local peer ID and waits for inbound streams.
+- A DCUtR-focused integration test exists under `components/p2p-libp2p/tests/dcutr.rs` but is `#[ignore]` in CI due to an upstream relay-client drop panic; run manually if you need a quick punch sanity check.